 $ ./node_modules/browserslist/cli.js --coverage=FI "> 0.1%" These browsers account for 93.66% of all users in the FI

 Then we combine the versions to the lowest one to minimize the number of tests required:

 Browser Version --------------------------- Android Chrome 74 Android Firefox 66 Android WebView 4.2 Chrome 49 Edge 17 Firefox 52 Internet Explorer 11 iOS Safari 8 Opera 58 Safari 10.1 Samsung Internet 4

 After combining the versions we have a set of 11 browser versions to cover 93.66 % of Finnish internet users (2019-07-02).
 The coverage is actually a bit higher because there are also some newer but less popular versions of for example Chrome which were left out of data because of the 0.1 % threshold.

 One takeaway of this study is that surprisingly many users use mobile in-app browsers.

-The approach to select browsers worth supporting in this article is a quantitative model based on data.
+The approach to select browsers worth supporting in this article is a quantitative model based on hard data.
 In real life the result should be adjusted by the knowledge of experienced developers who may have a good grasp what are the estimated efforts of supporting different browsers.
-For example supporting Samsung Internet 4 might require too much effort compared to its share.
+For example, supporting Samsung Internet 4 might require too much effort compared to its share.

 To sum up: use data but use it wisely.